tu-team/2/doc/design-specification/system-description.md

 ## Preface

 There are several industrial systems for support and maintenance in IT: RMSs (Remote management system),  NMSs (Network management system), HP OpenView, etc.
-They are usually used as monitoring, classification and tracing human operating tool.
+They are human-operated tools usually used as monitoring, classification and tracing help desk requests.
 This systems are capable of: network errors analysis, provides infrastructure for business coordination, etc.
 Humans are capable of decision making and operating over target system using information and analysis of RMS-es and NMS-es.
 TU in problem solution automation system dedicated for decision making and operating in target environment.